My Burmilla Project

 Before we move onto looking at the cats, I will add one more thing.
 Keith Kimberlin worked hard to insure that Burmilla's in America could be bred to a European Burmese or a Persian at any time, and still be registered as a Burmilla.
 This means that the Burmilla breed gene pool will forever remain open to new genetics.
 It will never end up an inbred cat.
 Almost all cat breeds in America do not allow going outside the breed for new genetics.
 This very smart insertion into the Burmilla standard will result in the Burmilla breed staying healthy as long as this open breeding policy remains in place.
 Very smart and it makes the breed very sustainable.

-So, here are some of the cats that have resulted from mating Burmilla's to Thai-American hybrids.
+So, here are some of the cats that have resulted from mating Burmilla's - Thai-American hybrids program.
 As you will see, they range in coat color but are quite beautiful.
 Lots of baby pictures, stay tuned to see how the adults!

 Fleur and her daughter Astrid...... one of her kittens with Big Head All Grown Up

 Big Head (Dad) Fleur(Mom)